damela/CS209A_AD_Project/EDA_combined.md

      'Month_bl' 'Month' 'M' 'update_stamp']

-As we can see the columns name are mostly abbreviations that do not make a lot of sense to someone not in the field.
+As we can see, the column names are mostly abbreviations that do not make a lot of sense to someone not in the field.
 Luckily for us, there exist a dictionnary file $\texttt{ADNIMERGE_DICT.csv}$ that provides the definition of the columns field name and also some notes on how to interpret the field name.
-Let us create a dictionnary dataframe and investigate the meaning behind some of the columns name.
+Let us create a dictionnary dataframe and investigate the meaning behind some of the column names.